microsoft/debug-adapter-protocol/specification.md

   frameId?: number;

   /**
+   * The contextual line where the expression should be evaluated.
+In the
+   * 'hover' context, this should be set to the start of the expression being
+   * hovered.
+   */
+  line?: number;

+  /**
+   * The contextual column where the expression should be evaluated.
+This may be
+   * provided if `line` is also provided.
+   *
+   * It is measured in UTF-16 code units and the client capability
+   * `columnsStartAt1` determines whether it is 0- or 1-based.
+   */
+  column?: number;

+  /**
+   * The contextual source in which the `line` is found.
+This must be provided
+   * if `line` is provided.
+   */
+  source?: Source;

+  /**
    * The context in which the evaluate request is used.
    * Values:
    * 'watch': evaluate is called from a watch view context.